immersed-web/inclubit-360/README.md

 In this project, the containers are configured and defined in a docker-compose file.
 [Docker compose](https://docs.docker.com/compose/) is a tool for defining and running multiple containers at the same time.

 The different containers are:
-  - Caddy.
+  - **Caddy**.
 Reverse proxy and static file server with automatic HTTPS
-  - Signaling Server
+  - **Signaling Server**.
+WebRTC signaling implemented with nodejs and socket.io
-  - Auth Server
+  - **Auth Server**.
+Nodejs express app implementing basic authentication.
-  - STUN/TURN Server
+  - **STUN/TURN Server**.
+An instance of COTURN open source TURN-server

 #### Caddy
 The file server is an instance of [Caddy v2](https://caddyserver.com/).
 Caddy is a server software written in the language Go.
 It has built in functionality for retrieving and setting up https certificates using the free, open and automated certificate authority, [Let's Encrypt](https://letsencrypt.org/).
 In this project, Caddy is set up to act as both a static file server as well as a reverse proxy for the signaling server and auth endpoint.
 Key parts of the caddy configuration: